 - write court reports on the individual's communication needs and provide practical strategies for managing these needs.

-The Victorian Government's intermediaries pilot program will start 1 July 2018.
+The Victorian Government's intermediaries pilot program started 1 July 2018.